Buying a property for renovation

 Researching the area's property market and speaking to local estate agents can provide valuable insight into what buyers are looking for.

 While older houses often come with more character and potential for significant value increase, they may also require more extensive work and may have hidden issues.
+Some of these might be listed properties.

 A new property, on the other hand, may require fewer repairs but offer less scope for adding value.